Back on My B.S.

 Back on My B.S. is the eighth studio album by American rapper Busta Rhymes.
-It was released on May 19, 2009 through Flipmode and Universal Motown.
+It was released on May 19, 2009, through Flipmode and Universal Motown.
+The production on the album was handled by multiple producers including Pharrell Williams, DJ Scratch, Danja and Cool & Dre among others.
+The album also features guest appearances by T-Pain, Jamie Foxx, Akon, Lil Wayne, Mary J. Blige, T.I. and many more.

+Back on My B.S. was supported by four singles: "Arab Money", "Hustler's Anthem '09", "Respect My Conglomerate" and "World Go Round".
+The album received mixed reviews from music critics and moderate commercial success.
+The album debuted at number five on the US Billboard 200 chart, selling 59,000 copies in its first week.

 Background

 The album was originally going to be called Before Hell Freezes Over, but went through several name changes (including Back on My Bullshit, Blessed and B.O.M.B.) before being finalized as Back on My B.S..
 The release date changed many times, mostly due to Busta Rhymes' release from Aftermath Entertainment and Interscope Records.
 The album was originally supposed to come out as early as December 4, 2007 but went through many projected release dates before an official release date of May 19, 2009.